slammingprogramming/Pong-Unleashed/README.md

 # Pong Unleashed

-To run this code, you'll need to have the Pygame library installed.
-You can install it using pip:

-pip install pygame

-# Pong Unleashed

 A revitalized version of the classic game "Pong" using Python and Pygame library.
 The game supports both offline and online multiplayer modes.